 A water bottle

-While walking around campus all day, it’s best to have a metal or plastic reusable water bottle handy.
+Not only is While walking around campus all day, but it’s also best to have a metal or plastic reusable water bottle handy.

 Microwavable dishes/ Tupperware

 I am anti-styrofoam and wanted to be able to microwave meals, so I went with microwaveable dishes.
 A small container of dish soap lasted me the whole semester.
 I brought a bowl, plate, and a couple coffee mugs.
 Tupperware proved useful if I wanted to save leftovers in the fridge.

 Although I am a big advocate for recycling, it saved tons of time and effort to just have plastic silverware readily available.

 - Arrive as early as possible to beat the rush